Skip to content

 This method has three important parameter:

-2. AdapterMapping The AdapterMapping maps the java type to the sql type and applies it to the statement on the provided index.
+2. AdapterMapping mapping The AdapterMapping maps the java type to the sql type and applies it to the statement on the provided index.

 Row Mapping